-Decompression surgery as a treatment for advanced spondylosis
+Decompression surgery as a treatment for spondylosis

 Laser Spine Institute’s spondylosis surgeries

 At Laser Spine Institute, we perform a range of minimally invasive outpatient decompression procedures.
 After performing a thorough evaluation that includes a physical examination and the taking of diagnostic imagery, we might recommend one of the following procedures:

 - A minimally invasive foraminotomy — involves widening the passageways through which nerve roots exit the spinal canal

 - A minimally invasive discectomy — involves removing part of a spinal disc that is causing spinal narrowing and nerve compression

 - A minimally invasive laminotomy — involves removal of a portion of the bony structure, called the lamina, that helps to form the spinal canal